floragunncom/search-guard-docs/multitenancy.md

 ### Definition

-A Kibana tenant is

-> a named container for storing saved objects.
-A tenant can be assigned to one or more Search Guard roles, and the role can have read-write or read-only access to the tenant and thus the saved objects in it.
-A Kibana user selects the tenant that he/she wants to work with, and Search Guard ensures that the saved objects are placed in the selected tenant.
+A Kibana tenant is a named container for storing saved objects.
+A tenant can be assigned to one or more Search Guard roles.
+The role can have read-write or read-only access to the tenant and thus the saved objects in it.
+A Kibana user selects the tenant that he or she wants to work with.
+Search Guard ensures that the saved objects are placed in the selected tenant.

-Any Kibana user always has acces to two preconfigured tenants: Global and Private.
+Any Kibana user always has access to two preconfigured tenants: Global and Private.

 The Global tenant is shared with every user.
-This is the default tenant if no other tenenat is selected, and you'll find all saved objects that you have created before installing the multi tenancy module there.
+This is the default tenant if no other tenenat is selected.
+You'll find objects that you have created before installing the multi tenancy module there.

-The Private tenant is shared with no one, and only accessible for the currently logged in user.
+The Private tenant is not shared.
+It is only accessible for the currently logged in user.

 ## Installation and configuration

-In order for multitenancy to work, you need to install and configure
+In order for multitenancy to work, you need to install and configure:

 * Elasticsearch: Search Guard > v11 and the Kibana multitenancy enterprise module
 * Kibana: the Search Guard Kibana plugin

-Multi tenancy will not work properly if you install only one of the modules / plugins, or if the configuration does not match on both Elasticsearch and Kibana side.
+Multi tenancy will not work properly if you install only one of the modules or plugins,or if the configuration does not match on both Elasticsearch and Kibana side.

 ### Elasticsearch: Installation